idp_engine.Expression

 idp_engine.Expression.Expression

-class AAggregate(parent, aggtype, quantees, lambda_=None, f=None, if_=None)[source]
+class AAggregate(parent, aggtype, quantees, term=None, condition=None)[source]

 Bases: idp_engine.Expression.Expression